 Auras, blinding pain, nausea.
-If you’ve ever suffered a migraine, you know how truly painful and debilitating they can be.
-If you get them regularly, you’re probably ready to try just about anything to stop them, from daily prescription medications to biofeedback sessions to Botox injections.
+If you’ve ever had a migraine, you know how truly painful and debilitating they can be.
+If you get them regularly, you’re probably ready to try just about anything to stop them, from daily prescription medications to biofeedback sessions.
 Still searching for the perfect solution?
 Take heart: Good news may be on the horizon.
-New research is showing that the cure may possibly be as simple as taking a daily vitamin D supplement.
+New research is showing that relief may be possible by simply taking a daily vitamin D supplement.

 Many young adults, teens and children who get frequent migraines were more likely to have lower levels of vitamin D, riboflavin (B2) and coenzyme Q10, than people who don’t get migraines, found a recent study.
-A vitamin D deficiency showed up in 70 percent of the patients, while 30 percent had coenzyme Q10 levels at the low range and 15 percent had riboflavin levels below normal.
+A vitamin D deficiency showed up in 70% of the patients, while 30% had coenzyme Q10 levels at the low range and 15% had riboflavin levels below normal.
 The boys and men in the study were more likely to have vitamin D deficiencies, while the girls and young women were more likely to be low in coenzyme Q10.

-Though the results are intriguing and offer hope to serious migraine sufferers, it’s too early to say if taking a vitamin supplement is all you need to do to prevent migraines.
+Though the results are intriguing and offer hope to people who experience serious migraines, it’s too early to say if taking a vitamin supplement is all you need to do to prevent migraines.
 The patients in this study who had vitamin deficiencies took a daily vitamin, but they were also taking prescription migraine medications at the same time, so it was not possible for researchers to test if vitamin supplementation on its own would be effective.

 Call for an Appointment